textcreationpartnership/A00393/README.md

 ##Content Summary##

 #####Front#####
-[A ryght excellent sermon and full of frute and edificacyon of the chylde Jesus.]Concio de puero Jes

 #####Body#####

+1. ¶ A sermon of the chylde Iesus made by Erasmus to be pronounced and preached of a chylde vnto chyldren.
+I A chylde goynge aboute to speake before chyldren of the ineffable chylde Iesus wyll not wyshe the
+    _ ¶ The secounde part.

+    _ ¶ The thyrde parte.

+    _ ¶ The Epiloge.

 #####Back#####
-[A ryght excellent sermon and full of frute and edificacyon of the chylde Jesus.]Concio de puero Jes **Types of content**
+Imprynted at London in Fletestrete at the sygne of ye George by me Robert Redman.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!